 Key details of the fund include:

-- Employers of first and second year apprentices who are in a Tertiary Education Commission approved New Zealand Apprenticeship or a Managed Apprenticeship will be able to apply for Apprenticeship Boost.
+- Employers of first and second year apprentices who are in a Tertiary Education Commission approved New Zealand Apprenticeship or a Managed Apprenticeship are able to apply for Apprenticeship Boost.
 This includes all Careerforce apprenticeship programmes.

 - Employers can apply for Apprenticeship Boost whether an apprentice has just started their training programme or is within their first two years, but for a maximum of 24 months.

-- Apprenticeship Boost became available from August 2020 and will run until August 2022, but subsequently extended to December 2023.
+- Apprenticeship Boost became available from August 2020 and was initially scheduled to be available until August 2022, but subsequently extended to December 2023.

-- Through to August 2022, employers, with an apprentice who is in the first year of their apprenticeship will be eligible for $1,000 per month, and for an apprentice in their second year, will be eligible for $500 per month for a maximum period of 20 months.
+- Through to August 2022, employers, with an apprentice who is in the first year of their apprenticeship are eligible for $1,000 per month, and for an apprentice in their second year, will be eligible for $500 per month for a maximum period of 20 months.
 From August 2022, monthly payments change to $500 per month for apprentices within either their first or second year of their apprenticeship.

 - State sector employers are not eligible, nor can you claim Apprenticeship Boost payments if you are already receiving another wage subsidy from MSD, or any payments from MBIE for any particular apprentice.